 Michael Porter and his secretary Mrs Benara Rahman, have written personal injury and clinical negligence reports since 1996.
-To date (April 2019) they have written approximately 4200 reports.
+To date (October 2020) they have provided approximately 4400 reports.

-Clients are seen in consulting rooms (Wolverhampton), at a private hospital out-patients Department (Droitwich Spa) and at a General Practitioner surgery (Apollo Surgery in Great Barr).
-All these venues are purpose built. or adapted for medical consultations and Michael Porter never consults in hospital offices.
-Clients who require the especial services of a chaperone, are seen in a hospital out-patient environment at Droitwich, where nursing support is available.
-Chaperone support is available for all clients, if requested.
+Clients are seen in consulting rooms at a General Practitioner surgery (Apollo Surgery in Great Barr).
+This venue is purpose built for medical consultations and Michael Porter never consults in hospital offices.
+The services of a chaperone are available, if requested.
 Personal injury clients have half hour appointments; longer appointments can be arranged for complex cases.
 Special appointments can be arranged for clients who travel long distances.

 Michael Porter and Benara Rahman make every effort to make reports available to solicitors within seven days of clients being seen.
 Complex personal injury reports may take longer, if the reports require research, literature searches or repeated redrafting.
 Should solicitors wish to discuss a difficult or complex case over the telephone, Mr Porter will do so at no extra cost.
 As from April of 2016, Michael Porter’s medico legal practice has gone paperless and medical reports are provided by e-mail with an e-signature, unless a paper copy is requested.
-The most usual cause of delay in providing reports is failure to provide adequate medical records, at the time the client is seen.
+The most usual cause of delay in providing reports is failure to provide adequate medical records before the client is seen, or requests for reports to be amended.

 Reports are confined to matters within Mr Porter's range of expertise.